Hanging bowl: Motifs

 Some bowls have clearly Christian motifs on their escutcheons.
 The spiral ornament developed through the 6th to 7th century invention of the 'trumpet-spiral' pattern, which was afterwards adopted from these enamels and incorporated into the repertoire of the famous painted Gospel-books such as the Book of Durrow or the Lindisfarne Gospels.
 This painted decoration was certainly intended for meditative contemplation and as a devotional work.
 From the very mixed cultures and beliefs of the inhabitants of Britain during the Dark Ages, the art, and perhaps some part of the function of these bowls became absorbed into the Celto-Saxon ornamental language of Christian Britain.
 Among the finest examples is the large bowl from the Sutton Hoo ship-burial (near Woodbridge, Suffolk), which has an enameled fish sculpture set to swivel on a pin within the bowl.

+Silver bowls

+There are two known silver bowls, both smaller than most bronze examples at about 6 in across.
+These are the now lost Witham bowl, found in Lincolnshire in the 19th century and now known only from good quality drawings, and a bowl from the St Ninian's Isle Treasure.
+The Witham bowl, which included a standing animal figure in the centre of the bowl, animal heads on the escutcheons, and a good deal of other decoration, was last seen, in good condition, at an exhibition in 1868.
+Despite being recognised as important at the time, it then disappeared.
+Rupert Bruce-Mitford dates it to roughly 800.

 Influence on church plate

-The distinctive shape of the two most famous early Irish chalices, the Ardagh Chalice and the Derrynaflan Chalice has been described as an adaptation of the hanging bowl form for a different use, although others see them as using shapes derived from Byzantine metalwork.
+The distinctive shape of the two most famous early Irish chalices, the Ardagh Chalice and the Derrynaflan Chalice, has been described as an adaptation of the hanging bowl form for a different use, although others see them as using shapes derived from Byzantine metalwork.